open-feature/java-sdk-contrib/tools/tck/README.md

 - **`missing-flag` must not exist.** Its absence is what the `FLAG_NOT_FOUND` scenario tests.
-- **Only `targeting-key-flag` has a targeting rule.** Every other flag resolves to its default variant whatever the evaluation context, which is what lets the untargeted scenarios expect reason `STATIC`; seeding targeting onto any other flag breaks them.
+- **Only `targeting-key-flag` has a targeting rule.** Every other flag resolves to its default variant whatever the evaluation context, which is what lets a provider declaring `STANDARD_REASONS` expect `STATIC` rather than `TARGETING_MATCH` for them; seeding targeting onto any other flag breaks them.
 Its rule is specified by behaviour — resolve `hit` when the targeting key is exactly `5c3d8535-f81a-4478-a6d3-afaa4d51199e`, `miss` otherwise — so express it however your backend expresses targeting.
 The flag, its variants and the uuid are flagd-testbed's own, so a backend serving that harness already serves this one.
 A backend